Sustainability

 Risk Management Activities

-The Teijin Group has in place a Total Risk Management (TRM) systems targeting both strategic and operational risks to comprehensively manage risks, and the TRM Committee has been conducting total risk management.
+The Teijin Group has in place a Total Risk Management (TRM) system targeting both strategic and operational risks to comprehensively manage risks, and the TRM Committee has been conducting total risk management.

 Total Risk Management (TRM)